scott2000/answerset/answerset/config.md

 and text in brackets or parentheses may be left out in answers, and it will not be marked as an error.

+## Equivalent Strings

+This option is an array of arrays of strings which should be considered to be equivalent to each other when checking answers.
+These strings may contain special characters such as spaces or apostrophes, but be careful to follow the correct JSON format.
+To disable this option, leave it empty (like `[]`).

+Example: `[["I am", "I'm", "Im"], ["'re", " are"]]`

 ## Ignore Case

 Valid Options: `false` or `true`